Liverpool Transfer News: Nabil Fekir Talks Resumed in Latest Rumours

 If Liverpool have totally missed out on Fekir, it’s a blow but hardly catastrophic.
 Also, shouldn’t be forgotten Naby Keita was signed LAST summer and Fabinho has also arrived.
 Not even July yet.
 All good.
 Lots to be positive about.
 Up Ragnar’s Red Army.

-Nevertheless, the prospect of Fekir linking with the likes of Mohamed Salah, Roberto Firmino and Sadio Mane is tantalising, so there will be hope there is some veracity to the initial report.
+Nevertheless, the prospect of Fekir linking with the likes of Mohamed Salah, Roberto Firmino and Sadio Mane is tantalising, so there will be hope there is some veracity to Richardson's report.

-As noted by journalist Joel Rabinowitz, although Fekir did suffer a serious injury, he hasn't missed too many games since:
+As football writer Joel Rabinowitz noted, although Fekir did suffer a serious injury, he hasn't missed too many games since his return:

 Joel Rabinowitz @joel_archie